mayurborkar/Energy_MLOPS/README.md

 ## 6. Create Python File Including Reading Data To Model Building Inside src Folder

-## 7. Side By Side Fill Up The dvc.yaml File With The Stage Name & Execute The Below Command
+## 7. Side By Side Fill Up The dvc.yaml File With The Stage Name & Execute The Below Command.
+No Need To Executive Separate Command For src Python File
 ```bash
 dvc repro
 ```